 Art History: Renaissance Masters

-Ancient Civilizations Art History is a focused course designed to pair with the course An Introduction to Ancient Civilizations also in the Next Level Homeschool Western Civilization Series.
-This course will act as an introductory course into the art and architecture of first major human civilizations in Europe, Asia, and North Africa.
+This course is an introductory course into the art and architecture of first major human civilizations in Europe, Asia, and North Africa.
 These civilizations make up the foundation of early history and Western Civilization, and therefore make up the foundation of art and architectural history.
 Knowledge of the art and artistic processes of these civilizations is necessary for further study of art history into the modern age.

-This 8 week class will start with prehistory and the first peoples.
+This 8 week class begins with prehistory and the first peoples.
 From there we will move through the civilizations in the “Fertile Crescent” and ancient Egypt.
 The art of ancient China, Japan and India will also play parts in this class.
 The last portion of the class will cover the two major ancient civilizations that make up the foundation of culture in the West: Greece and Rome, both major influences on the future of art and architecture.
 This class will serve as a base for students to build future explorations into western and more modern civilizations artistic practices and famous works.
 Students will gain a better understanding for how to discuss art through the perspective of an art historian.
-An Introduction to Ancient Civilizations is a recommended (not required) prerequisite for this course as it directly relates to knowledge about ancient civilizations covered in that course.
-However, this class is not a prerequisite for other classes in the Western Civilization series.
-It is also recommended for any art history courses that students first take Introduction to Art.

 Week 1: Prehistoric Peoples